If you are the kind of person who finds their nemesis in the form of a snooze button, then this blog article has been written just for you.

 Let’s be honest too, what an utter complete waste of time the snooze is!
 Seriously what are you going to achieve in that 15 minutes of snooze time?
 Are you going to be getting any extra sleep?
 NO!
 You are just bloody procrastinating and putting off the obvious!

 Waking up when you intended, whatever the time, and not hitting the snooze button is something I used to struggle with.
-I envy, sorry I mean ‘admire’ people like my husband who ping out of bed when the alarm goes off, even at 5.15 EVERY DAMN DAY for cross-fit.
+I envy, sorry I mean ‘admire’ people like my husband who ping out of bed when the alarm goes off, even at 5.15 EVERY DAY for cross-fit.
 He’s an ex-officer in the Royal Marines so I guess his discipline is now second nature.
-But for us normal folk who cannot be going through the world’s toughest military training course, I have some tips for you.
+But for us normal folk who have not gone through the world’s toughest military training course, I have some tips for you.

 This has been my personal goal of late, so I was more than happy to go off-piste at the workshop and share these tips, which I want to share with you today.